Eating and drinking in Scotland

 There’s no doubt that, as with the rest of the UK, eating out in Scotland is expensive.
 Wine in restaurants is marked up strongly, so you’ll often pay £15 for a bottle selling for £5 in the shops; house wines generally start around the £10 mark.

-If you’re travelling in remoter parts of Scotland, or staying at a B&B or guesthouse in the countryside, ask advice about nearby options for your evening meal.
+If you’re traveling in more remote parts of Scotland, or staying at a B&B or guesthouse in the countryside, ask advice about nearby options for your evening meal.
 Many B&Bs and guesthouses will cook you dinner, but you must book ahead and indicate any dietary requirements.

-In central Scotland, particularly in Edinburgh and Glasgow, there’s a range of international cuisines including Japanese, Thai, Caribbean and Turkish, as well as the more common Indian, Chinese and Italian establishments.
-Glasgow is one of Britain’s curry capitals, while Edinburgh’s restaurant scene is very lively, its seafood and vegetarian restaurants a particular strength.
+In central Scotland (particularly in Edinburgh and Glasgow), and increasingly beyond, you’ll find a range of international cuisines, including Japanese, Thai, Caribbean and Turkish, as well as the more ubiquitous Indian, Chinese and Italian establishments.
+Glasgow is one of Britain’s curry capitals, while Edinburgh’s restaurant scene is consistently lively, its seafood and vegetarian restaurants a particular strength.

 Food shopping

 Most Scots get their supplies from supermarkets, but you’re increasingly likely to come across good delis, farm shops and specialist food shops.
-Many stock local produce alongside imported delicacies, as well as organic fruit and veg, specialist drinks such as locally brewed beer, freshly baked bread, and sandwiches and other snacks for takeaway.
-Look out too for farmers’ markets (scottishfarmersmarkets.co.uk), which take place on Saturday and Sunday mornings; local farmers and small producers from pig farmers to cheese-makers and small smokeries set up stalls to sell their specialist lines.
+Many stock local produce alongside imported delicacies, as well as organic fruit and veg, specialist drinks such as locally brewed beer, freshly baked bread, and sandwiches and other snacks to take away.
+Look out, too, for farmers’ markets (http://taste-of-scotland.com/farmers-markets-in-scotland), which generally take place on Saturday mornings; local farmers and small producers, from pig farmers to cheesemakers and small smokeries, set up stalls to sell their specialist lines.

 Scotland is notorious for its sweet tooth, and cakes and puddings are taken very seriously.
 Bakers with extensive displays of iced buns, cakes and cream-filled pastries are a typical feature of any Scottish high street, while home-made shortbread, scones or tablet (a hard, crystalline form of fudge) are considered great treats.
 In the summer, Scottish berries, in particular raspberries and strawberries, are particularly tasty.

-You’ll also find a number of specialist cheese shops, while many restaurants serve only Scottish cheeses after dinner.
+You’ll also find a number of specialist cheesemongers.
+Many restaurants serve only Scottish cheese after dinner.
 Look out for Isle of Mull, a tangy farmhouse cheddar; Dunsyre Blue, a Scottish Dolcelatte; or farmhouse Dunlop, the local version of cheddar.

 Drinking

-The national drink is whisky, though you might not guess it from the “alcopops” (bottles of sweet fruit drinks laced with vodka or gin) and ready-made mixers consumed on a Friday and Saturday night.
-Scotland also produces some exceptionally good cask-conditioned real ales, yet lager is much more popular.
 Pub opening hours are generally 11am to 11pm, but in the cities and towns, or anywhere where there is demand, places stay open much later.
-Whatever time the pub closes, “last orders” will be called by the bar staff about fifteen minutes before closing time to allow a bit of “drinking-up time”.
+Whatever time the pub closes, last orders will be called by the bar staff about fifteen minutes before closing time to allow for drinking-up time.
 In general, you have to be 16 to enter a pub unaccompanied, though some places are relaxed about people bringing children in, or have special family rooms and beer gardens where the kids can run free.
 The legal drinking age is 18.
 As with the rest of the UK, smoking is not allowed in any pubs, bars or restaurants.
+Note that often-restrictive local by-laws govern alcohol consumption in public places, though enforcement varies.